camilasalmeida/snowboard-memory-card-game/README.md

 Don’t hesitate to reach out if you have any questions. 💬

-*I hope you enjoy the ride!
+*I hope you enjoy the game!
 See you around!* 🏂

 **Cya!** 🫶